philote/urban-shadows-pbta/README.md

     </a>
 </p>

-### An Urban Shadows 2E module for Foundry VTT using the PbtA System
+### An unofficial Urban Shadows 2E module for Foundry VTT using the PbtA System

 The ideas used in this module are from Urban Shadows 2E from Magpie Games.
 You can get the Book at: https://magpiegames.com/collections/urban-shadows